MODEL PORTFOLIO

 Fundamental View

 • MUFG is the largest of Japan’s three megabanks, and has the most diversified operations by business line and geography.
-It has also been the most acquisitive until recently.
+It had also been the most acquisitive till the early 2020s.

-• Core profitability had been weak due to Japan’s ultra-low interest rates and growth; that improved post an efficiency drive and a CEO change in April 2020; the bank has improved international margins and benefits from rising domestic interest rates.
+• Core profitability had been weak due to Japan’s ultra-low interest rates and growth; that improved post an efficiency drive and a CEO change in April 2020; the bank has improved international margins and fee income, and benefits from rising domestic interest rates.

 • Given its size and systemic importance, MUFG is considered too big to fail, and will be supported by the Japanese government if needed.